Quantum K theory of symplectic Grassmannians: class relations for ordinary Grassmannians

 Classically, this implies that

 where we identify $1 = {\cal O}$.

 We propose that the quantum K theory relations for $G(k,n)$ are given by

 where $\star$ denotes the product in quantum K theory, and $\otimes$ is the classical tensor product.
-(We intend to address the mathematical details in \cite{leom}.)
+(A mathematical proof of this relation will appear in \cite{leom}.)
 The reader should note that the relations are exchanged by the duality $G(k,n) = G(n-k,n)$, which exchanges $S^*$ and $Q$.
 The quantum K theory ring of $G(k,n)$ is then

 where $J$ is the ideal generated by

 corresponding to the $\lambda_y$ relations~(\ref{eq:lambda:gkn})-(\ref{eq:lambda:gkn4}) above.

 This description of the quantum K theory ring is motivated by an analogous description of the ordinary quantum cohomology of a Grassmannian $G(k,n)$, given in e.g. \cite[section 3.2]{Witten:1993xi} as